ePages-de/epages-devportal/_posts/2017/2017-02-02-programming-beyond-the-comfort-zone-javascript-elixir.md

 Other languages like [Elixir](http://elixir-lang.org/) (which we're going to talk about in a bit) make it much easier to use functional language features and methods such as *destructuring*, *pattern matching* or *recursion*.
 You might shift from doing everything with a `forEach` loop to solving pretty much every problem with `reduce`.
 This paradigm shift not only broadens your programming knowledge, but lets you view problems (and more importantly their solutions) from a different angle.
-On top of that, it improves code readability - at least most of the time {% emoji wink %}.
+On top of that, it improves code readability - at least most of the time 😉.

 Now, what if I told you that you can learn all of this by using a web framework (and language) that is not only fun to work with but also faster and less error prone than all of the before mentioned?